fema-ffrd/Importance-Sampling-for-SST/docs/source/quick_start.rst

 Example Data
 ------------
-Example dataset is provided in the ``example-input-data`` folder located at the root of the repository.
-These can be used to test and explore the functionality of the library.
-However, the catalog doesn't include a full set of storm events.
+Example input data structure is provided in the ``example-input-data`` folder located at the root of the repository.
+The watershed and domain geojsons and the dss catalog will need to be replaced by your data and the config file should reflect the same.

 Dependencies